 Our 2019 webinar series features 10-episodes to educate audiences about the history, impacts, and healing of U.S. Indian boarding school experiences.
-The Series will be split into two parts, a Spring section that will run from February to June and a Fall section that will go from August to December.

 Dr. Michael Yellow Bird (Three Affiliated Tribes) Dean and Professor, Faculty of Social Work, University of Manitoba

 September 5, 2019: Thinking Beyond a Few Bad Actors: Colonialism and Catholic Sex Abuse in Indian Country

 October 4, 2019: The Boarding School and Adoption Eras: Intergenerational Impacts of Child Removal